-Apart from the above listed items, the second page of the SGI Application Form must be signed and submitted to Joan Luke, Program Manager, Clinical Programs, Suite 190, and can be submitted at the time of payment of the $250 application fee.
+Apart from the above listed items, the second page of the SGI Application Form must be signed and submitted to Joan Luke, Program Manager, Clinical Programs, and can be submitted at the time of payment of the $250 application fee.

 SGI Program Fees: